andamira/devela/crates/micros/examples/board/esp32/c3_supermini_oled042/README.md

 ## Build and flash

-The script defaults to flashing the `led_on` binary:
+The script defaults to flashing the `blink` binary:

 ```sh
 ./flash.sh